Business Manners 3

 - value assertiveness and directness even if it may create tension or conflict,

-- has a family structure where roles and expectations are not clearly defined.
+- have a family structure where roles and expectations are not clearly defined.

 Discovering the many aspects that characterize Montreal and Montrealers